 Oslo Cathedral is an ancient church, dating to the 17th century.
 The Norwegian Royal Family and the Norwegian Government use the Cathedral for public events.
 In 2001, Oslo Cathedral was the site of the wedding of Haakon, Crown Prince of Norway, and Mette-Marit Tjessem Høiby.

 Oslo fjord is not a fjord in the geological sense - in Norwegian, the term fjord can refer to a wide range of waterways.
 It is an inlet in the south-east of Norway, stretching from an imaginary line between the Torbjørnskjær and Færder lighthouses and down to Langesund in the south to Oslo in the north.
 In the summer there are boats of all sizes on the fjord, and it is possible to go kayaking, canoeing, fishing, and sailing.

 Opera house is a beautiful white structure, located by the water in Oslo harbor.
 It is the home of The Norwegian National Opera and Ballet, and the national opera theatre.
 The roof of the building angles to ground level, creating a large plaza that invites pedestrians to walk up and enjoy the panoramic views of Oslo.

 The Royal Palace was constructed for the new French-born king of unified Norway and Sweden.
 It has been the official royal residence since then.
 The palace is open for visitors with the advance appointment late June to mid-August.
 The beautiful baroque park of the palace is open for visitors every day.

 The Viking Ship Museum is part of the Museum of Cultural History of the University of Oslo and houses archaeological finds from different areas of Scandinavia.
 The main attractions are the Oseberg ship, Gokstad ship, and Tune ship.
 Additionally, the Viking Age display includes sleds, beds, a horse cart, wood carving, tent components, buckets, and other grave goods.

-According to your pre-selected museum preferences, your guide will already have a fully customized tour program which you will follow during your private exploration of Oslo.
+According to your pre-selected museum preferences, your guide will already have a fully customized tour program that you will follow during your private exploration of Oslo.